russross/blackfriday/README.md

     you can include the raw XML in the document (before the `{backmatter}`).
     Also see **XML references**.

+    If you reference an I-D without a sequence number it will create a reference to the *last* I-D in citation index.

     Once a citation has been defined (i.e. the reference anchor is known to mmark) you can use @RFC2535 is a shortcut for the citation.